This cancer information summary provides an overview of the use of milk thistle as a treatment and adjunct agent for people with cancer.

 Most clinical trials have investigated silymarin's effectiveness in the treatment of patients with hepatitis, cirrhosis, or biliary disorders.[24,25,26,27,28,29,30,31,32,33] These studies have employed a wide range of doses (120–560 mg /day) and have yielded conflicting results.[34,35] The most commonly reported adverse effects are a mild laxative effect and gastrointestinal upset.

 Milk thistle has been used for more than 2,000 years, primarily as a treatment for liver dysfunction.
 The oldest reported use of milk thistle was by Dioscorides (A.D.
 40–90), who recommended the herb as a treatment for serpent bites.
 Pliny the Elder (A.D.
-23–79) reported that the juice of the plant mixed with honey is indicated for "carrying off bile."[1,2] In the Middle Ages, milk thistle was revered as an antidote for liver toxins.[1,2] The British herbalist Culpepper reported milk thistle to be effective for relieving obstructions of the liver.[1,2] In 1898, eclectic physicians Felter and Lloyd stated the herb was good for congestion of the liver, spleen, and kidney.[1,2] Native Americans use milk thistle to treat boils and other skin diseases.
+23–79) reported that the juice of the plant mixed with honey is indicated for "carrying off bile."[1,2] In the Middle Ages, milk thistle was revered as an antidote for liver toxins.[1,2] The British herbalist Culpepper reported milk thistle to be effective for relieving obstructions of the liver.[1,2] In 1898, eclectic physicians Felter and Lloyd stated the herb was good for congestion of the liver, spleen, and kidney.[1,2] American Indian or Alaska Native people use milk thistle to treat boils and other skin diseases.
 Homeopathic practitioners use preparations from the seeds to treat jaundice, gallstones, peritonitis, hemorrhage, bronchitis, and varicose veins.
 The German Commission E recommends milk thistle use for dyspeptic complaints, toxin-induced liver damage, hepatic cirrhosis, and as a supportive therapy for chronic inflammatory liver conditions.

 Research studies conducted in the laboratory have investigated the properties of silymarin or its isomer silybin using cell lines and animal models.
 Other substances in milk thistle have not been extensively studied.